Frequently Asked Questions

 Throughout the spring and summer, recruitment chairmen will be extending invitations to join their fraternity.
 This invitation is often called a bid and may be verbally extended or in a written communication (email, letter, etc.).
 The chapter will provide a bid card with your name on it, ensuring your spot in their chapter for the fall semester.
 This is what binds you to their chapter and is an official document.
 Chapters with facilities may also give you a housing contract to complete.

 The Office of Fraternity and Sorority Life will open up a bid form on August 1.
 This form will be completed by all new members to ensure that the office can create grade reports for the Interfraternity Council, as well as manage fraternity membership rosters.
 Because this form requires your Wildcat ID number and access to the K-State system, which will be granted after summer orientation and enrollment, you will sign it shortly before the fall semester begins.

-Formal Panhellenic Recruitment Week begins the week prior to the first day of classes for the fall semester.
-Registration for Formal Recruitment will be available on the FSL website from June 1 until 11:59 p.m. on August 1.
+Primary Panhellenic Recruitment Week begins the week prior to the first day of classes for the fall semester.
+Registration for Primary Recruitment will be available on the FSL website from May 1 until 11:59 p.m. on August 1.

 For more information regarding Recruitment, please click here.

 What can I do as a parent or family member?

 As your student considers fraternity or sorority life: